mickgraham/google-cybersecurity-professional-certificate/5. Assets Threats and Vulnerabilities/Module 4 - Threats to asset security/README.md

 **Malware:** Software designed to harm devices or networks

-**Process of Attack Simulation and Threat Analysis (PASTA):** A popular threat modelling framework that’s used across many industries
+**Process of Attack Simulation and Threat Analysis (PASTA):** A popular threat modelling framework that's used across many industries

 **Phishing:** The use of digital communications to trick people into revealing sensitive data or deploying malicious software